giantswarm/envctl/README.md

 envctl self-update

 # Use the CLI mode without TUI (for scripts or CI environments)
+# This mode will:
+# - Log into the specified cluster(s) via tsh.
+# - Set the kubectl context.
+# - Start port-forwarding for:
+#   - Prometheus (MC) on localhost:8080
+#   - Grafana (MC) on localhost:3000
+#   - Alloy Metrics (on localhost:12345):
+#     - For the Workload Cluster (WC) if specified.
+#     - For the Management Cluster (MC) if only an MC is specified.
+# - Print a summary and instructions, then exit.
+Port-forwards will run in the background.
 envctl connect <management-cluster> [workload-cluster-shortname] --no-tui
 ```